OpenSourcesGroup/opensources/README.md

 Step 6: Social Media Analysis.
 Look up the website on Facebook.
 Do the headlines and posts rely on sensational or provocative language (aka click-bait) in order to attract attention and encourage likes, click-throughs, and shares?
 Do the headlines and social media descriptions match or accurately reflect the content of the linked article? (this step isn’t particularly good at helping us find fake news, but it can help us identify other misleading news sources)

 By considering all of these areas of information we can determine which category or categories a website may occupy, although all categorizations are by necessity open to discussion and revision.
 For more information about analyzing the credibility of sources, please see this resource.

+##Disclaimer:

+The information contained in this site is for informational and educational purposes only.
+We have made every attempt to ensure that the information contained in this site and in our downloadable data is reliable; however, we are not responsible for any errors, or for the results obtained from the use of this information.
+All information in this site is provided “as is” and “as available,” with no guarantee of accuracy, reliability, completeness, or of the services or results obtained from the use of this information.
+By using OpenSources, you expressly agree that the use of OpenSources and its data is at your sole risk.